superjax/website/content/lie_algebra_tutorial/01-vectors.md

 As many of my fellow graduate students and I used to say, "The two hardest problems in robotics are coordinate frames and naming things."
-While this won't help you much with the second problem, this will hopefully help dispel a lot of the confusion I encountered at first.
+While this won't help you much with the second problem, this will hopefully help dispel a lot of the confusion I encountered in the first.

 # Vectors